ST FRANCIS LEPROSY GUILD

 Adriana (25, lives at home in the Purus River area, Amazon.)

 At 16 years old, Adriana was married and pregnant with her first child.
-She developed lumpy patches on her legs, a fever and frequent fatigue.
-During a home medical visit, a skin examination revealed it was leprosy and she went to the hospital to begin treatment.
-Adriana had some bad leprosy reactions to the treatment at first and feared losing her baby.
-It was a huge relief when she had a successful birth, and her first daughter was born unaffected by the treatment Adriana had had.
+Then, she developed lumpy patches on her legs, a fever, and frequent fatigue.
+During a home medical visit, a skin examination revealed that it was leprosy, and she went to the hospital to begin treatment.
+Adriana had some bad reactions to the treatment at first and feared losing her baby.
+It was a huge relief when she had a successful birth, and her first daughter was born unaffected by her treatment.

 That it (Hansen’s Disease) has a cure, and that we do not have to be rejected”